jonjohnsonjr/til/post/tarfs.md

 1. You only have an `io.Reader` and not an `io.ReaderAt`, e.g. if you're streaming the tar file from a network connection.
 2. You are looking for a single entry in the tar file and are okay with exiting early.

-If you find yourself in the second secnario, you should be careful.
+If you find yourself in the second scenario, you should be careful.
 It is not generally correct to assume that the first matching entry in a tar file is what you want to extract because tar files may contain duplicate entries.

 Let me explain.